Last Updated on 11 September, 2023 by Samuelsson

 Let’s take them one by one.

-The trading strategy
+The swing trading strategy

-One of the main determinants of how much money you can make is the strategy you use.
+One of the main determinants of how much money you can make is the swing trading strategy you use.
 Quite logically, a good strategy is more likely to make a lot of money than a bad one.

 However, most people who want to start trading don’t even have a working trading strategy, even if they believe they do.
 To be sure that you have something that works, you must first have verified the strategy on historical data.
 This is something we cover more in-depth in our article on how to build a trading strategy.

-The second important aspect is opportunity, which simply is how often your strategy gives a signal to buy.
+The second important aspect is the opportunity, which simply is how often your strategy gives a signal to buy.
 The number of signals you get is not only decided by the strategy itself, but also on how many markets you trade that strategy on.
 For instance, a mean reversion strategy that trades nearly all the stocks in the S&P 500 will provide a lot of signals for you to choose from, which leads to higher returns as your capital doesn’t sit idle for long periods of time.

 This one is quite obvious.
 The more money you risk, the more money you’ll make or lose on each trade.